agoodlad-instructor-notes/m018-fall-i-2020/index.md

-## M018 Basic Algebra for Finite Math Fall I 2020 Lecture Notes
+## M018 Basic Algebra for Finite Math Indiana University Fall I 2020 Lecture Notes

 During the first fall 2020 eight week period, I was an assistant instructor for the Indiana University class Basic Algebra for Finite Math (M018).
 This class is a two credit prep course for Finite Math.
 In this class, we learn basic sets, basic counting, basic probability, algebra on linear equations, matrices, reduced row operations, inequalities, and linear programming.